-As a rule, scammers behind technical support scams like this one attempt to trick users into believing that their computers are infected, there are some errors on them, etc., so they would call the provided number and then pay money for unnecessary services, software.
-In some cases scammers behind such pages attempt to trick visitors into providing a remote access to the computer.
-In most cases users end up on such pages through other shady pages, by clicking deceptive ads or when some installed PUA opens such pages for them.
-Either way, users do not visit scam pages like this one intentionally.
-It is worthwhile to mention that this page is hosted using the Amazon AWS service provided by Amazon.
-It is common for scammers, cyber criminals to employ this service for malicious purposes.
+Generally, scammers behind technical support scams such as this attempt to trick users into believing that their computers are infected, errors exist, etc. They urge users to call the provided number and then pay for unnecessary services and software.
+In some cases, scammers behind these pages attempt to trick visitors into providing remote access to their computers.
+In most cases, users arrive at these sites through other dubious web pages, by clicking deceptive ads, or when installed PUAs open them.
+In any case, people do not often visit these scam pages intentionally.
+Note that this site is hosted using the Amazon AWS service provided by Amazon.
+Scammers and cyber criminals commonly employ this service for malicious purposes.

-As stated in the pop-up windows that appear once this technical support website is visited, a Trojan, Spyware the error code #0x898778 has been detected, and the access to o computer has been blocked.
-Information such as email, Facebook credentials, banking passwords, pictures and documents has been compromised as well.
-In order to restore the access to the computer, fix the detected error and remove detected threats visitors are encouraged to call the +1-(888)-351-4098 number.
-As a rule, when scammers behind websites like this one are contacted, they try to sell unsuspecting users some unnecessary software or trick them into paying for some unnecessary services.
-Also, it is common that they ask users for a permission to access their computers remotely.
-In such cases they use the provided access to steal sensitive information, infect computers with some malware (e.g., ransomware, Trojan) or for other malicious purposes.
-Either way, technical support scams must be ignored.
-As mentioned in the introduction, quite often users end up on such pages because they have some PUA that is designed to promote (open) such pages installed on a browser and/or computer.
+The pop-up windows, which appear when this technical support website is visited, state that a Trojan, Spyware with error code #0x898778 has been detected and access to the computer has been blocked.
+Information such as email accounts, Facebook credentials, banking passwords, pictures and documents have also been compromised.
+To restore access to the computer, fix the error, and remove detected threats, visitors are encouraged to call the +1-(888)-351-4098 number.
+Generally, when scammers behind these websites are contacted, they try to sell unnecessary software to unsuspecting users or trick them into paying for bogus services.
+They often ask users for permission to access their computers remotely.
+In such cases, they use this access to steal sensitive information, infect computers with malware (e.g., ransomware, Trojan), and for other malicious purposes.
+In any case, ignore all technical support scams.
+As mentioned, users often arrive at these pages due to PUAs installed on the browser and/or computer that promote (open) them.

-It is common that PUAs are designed not only to open untrustworthy pages (like technical support scams), but also to collect various information and/or serve advertisements.
-They gather details like IP addresses, geolocations, addresses of visited websites, entered search queries, etc. In some cases they are capable of accessing sensitive information as well.
-The problem with it is that their developers could sell gathered data to third parties (potentially cyber criminals) or misuse it to generate revenue in other ways.
-Additionally, PUAs can be designed to serve coupons, banners, pop-ups, surveys and/or other types of ads.
-When clicked, most of those ads open unreliable websites, sometimes they execute scripts designed to cause download and/or installation of some PUA.
+PUAs are designed to open untrusted pages (including technical support scams), collect various user-system information, and serve advertisements.
+They gather details such as IP addresses, geolocations, addresses of visited websites, entered search queries, etc. In some cases, they are capable of accessing sensitive information as well.
+The developers sell gathered data to third parties (potentially, cyber criminals) or misuse it to generate revenue in other ways.
+Additionally, PUAs can be designed to serve coupons, banners, pop-ups, surveys and other types of ads.
+When clicked, these can open dubious websites, and sometimes execute scripts designed to cause download/installation of PUAs.

 |Name||Windows Defender - Security Warning technical support scam|